 Screenshot via Marriott Hotels

 Breaches can lay dormant for a long time before they get discovered, and that’s what happened in Marriott Hotels’ case.
-When its Starwood Hotels database was ompromised, it exposed the personal details of around 500 million Marriott guests.
+When its Starwood Hotels database was compromised, it exposed the personal details of around 500 million Marriott guests.
 The incident was believed to have begun way back in 2014!

 U.S. government investigators increasingly believe that Chinese state hackers were responsible for that intrustion.
 China's Ministry of Foreign Affairs denied any knowledge.
 The company faces a $123 million fine for failing to protect customer data, the second major fine handed down by UK regulators in the summer of 2019.